suchjs/vp-suchjs/docs/en/api.md

   keys: {
     "/optional": {
       // `min` is 1, indicating that the number of occurrences of the optional field can only be 1
+      // This is equivalent to "exist: true"
+      // If the field is both optional and has an array length, you should just use "exist"
       min: 1,
     },
   },